brendt/stitcher.io/src/content/blog/2020-07-24-php-8-named-arguments.md

 ---

-That's most there is to tell about named arguments, if you want to know a little more backstory behind some design decisions, I'd encourage you to read [the RFC](https://wiki.php.net/rfc/named_params).
+That's most there is to tell about named arguments.
+If you want to know a little more backstory behind some design decisions, I'd encourage you to read [the RFC](https://wiki.php.net/rfc/named_params).

 Are you looking forward to using named arguments?
 Let me know via [Twitter](*https://twitter.com/brendt_gd) or via [e-mail](mailto:brendt@stitcher.io)!